Unemployment Insurance Handbook for Employers (UCB-201-P)

 The length of time that the audit takes depends on the size of the employer, the condition of the records and the number of problems encountered.
 The field work of most audits will probably be completed in approximately one half day.

 The auditor will discuss the results of the audit with you.
 A written audit report is generated from the auditor's computer and if your account is adjusted, you will be given a copy of "Proposed Audit Adjustments".
 This audit proposal is subject to review and processing before the actual "Initial Determination" or "ID" is mailed to you from Madison.
 The "ID" is an appealable document

 If you disagree with the audit findings, you can discuss your questions or concerns with the auditor.
 You can also discuss your case with an Audit Supervisor.

 You have the right to appeal any Initial Determination issued by our department.
 To do so, mail your written appeal to the address listed on the ID within the 21-day appeal period.
-For more information see Section 3 Appeals, in this Employer Handbook.
+For more information see Section 3.